 Shanghai is the most populous city in the world.
 It is also China’s most cosmopolitan city with an eclectic and distinctive skyline.
-The name Shanghai translates to the ‘city above the sea,’ it is also known as Hu (pronounced who) and Shen (pronounced shoon) in Chinese.
+The name Shanghai translates to the ‘city above the sea,’ and is also known as Hu (pronounced who) and Shen (pronounced shoon) in Chinese.
 The Huangpu River divides Shanghai into Pudong and Puxi.
 Pudong, is the newly developed part of the city with tall skyscrapers.
 Puxi, is more culturally astute with heritage buildings and a vibrant nightlife.
 It is relatively easy to commute between the two sides of the river.
 Unlike my previous series about Thailand which was a guide to traveling within the country, my series on China will be less a guide, and more focused on my travel experience.

 Day 1: Getting into Shanghai and Huangpu river cruise

-It was around 3pm when we arrived at the Pudong International Airport after a nine hour flight.
+It was around 3pm, when we arrived at the Pudong International Airport after a nine hour flight.
 It took another three hours to get through immigration, and fight the traffic to get to our hotel in Puxi.
-After a quick snack at our hotel and a much needed shower, we made our way to the Huangpu river cruise.
+After a quick snack at our hotel, and a much needed shower, we made our way to the Huangpu river cruise.

 At the cruise waiting line we were bombarded by a group of Chinese tourists for photos and selfies.
 They would pull us aside, and quickly whip out their selfie sticks and strike a variety of poses.
 This continued when we were on the cruise as well, I was equally puzzled and amused by their behavior.
-Later, I found out from our tour guide that, these people were visiting Shanghai from a remote village in China, that foreigners seldom visit.
+Later, I found out from our tour guide that, these people were visiting Shanghai from a remote village in China, foreigners seldom visit.
 The selfies were to show their people back home that “guess what?
 I just met a foreigner and here’s a photo to prove!”

 Day 2: Visiting the Volkswagen factory, People’s square, SWFC, Nanjing road and riding on the Maglev

 I haven’t mentioned earlier, but I visited China as part of my college’s yearly International Visit for select final year students, which is sponsored by them.
 This also meant that there had to be an educational element to the trip.
-Hence we were taken to the Volkswagen factory, on the outskirts of Shanghai.
+Hence we were taken to the Volkswagen factory, located on the outskirts of Shanghai.
 We watched a presentation on Volkswagen, and were sat in a buggy and given a ten minute tour of the factory’s assembly line.

-After a lunch stop we made our way to peoples square.
-People’s square is a large public space in Shanghai that houses a park, the Shanghai museum, a couple of restaurants to name a few of the attractions.
+After a lunch stop, we made our way to Peoples Square.
+People’s Square is a large public space in Shanghai that houses a park, the Shanghai museum, a couple of restaurants to name a few of the attractions.
 The park is beautiful with well-tended and maintained hedges and flowers.

 Entry to the Shanghai museum is free.
 It spans across four floors with multiple galleries.
-Each gallery has themed exhibits, for example artifacts from the Ming dynasty or ancient coinage.
+Each gallery has themed exhibits, for example artifacts from the Ming dynasty, or ancient coinage.
 The museum can be explored at one’s own pace, it also houses a souvenir shop from which gifts can be purchased.

 Shanghai is famous for its magnetic levitation train known as the Maglev.
 Our guide offered us an optional tour to experience the Maglev for an additional price.
 Most of us opted for it, and we were off to the station to catch the train.
 The Maglev only runs on one route from the Pudong airport into central Pudong.
 At around 80 CNY for a round trip it is by no means cheap, however it can do the otherwise one hour journey in just seven minutes.
-It runs fairly frequently, every 15 to 20 minutes.
+It runs fairly frequently too, every 15 to 20 minutes.

-The interiors of the train are just like any other train, with large windows and blue seat covers.
+The interiors of the train are no different to any other train, with large windows and blue seat covers.
 A digital display mounted above the passageway shows the speed at which the train is traveling.
 The train gradually picks up speed, peaking at 431 kmph at around 4 minutes before gradually decreasing in speed.
 Overall sitting on the maglev feels no different from a usual metro train, only maybe in that the scenery disappears a little faster.
 I would say however, the maglev is very useful for commuting from central Pudong to the airport.
 Ride on it otherwise only for the novelty factor, but don’t expect a phenomenal experience.

-However on a foggy day do not visit SWFC, I cannot stress enough about this.
+However, on a foggy day do not visit SWFC, I cannot stress enough about this.
 It will be a waste of your money and time because you won’t be able to see anything.
 It was foggy when we visited.